Is Motorcycle Insurance Required in Florida?

 - Obtain a Self-Insurance Certificate from the Bureau of Financial Responsibility: You can do this after providing evidence of a net encumbered capital.
 In other words, you must prove that you have the money available to pay for your share of the losses if you are in an accident.

+While Florida allows motorcycle riders to drive without insurance, they are not absolved of their financial responsibility should they get into an accident.
 The state’s minimum liability coverage requirements for other passenger vehicles are guidelines that a motorcycle rider can use to determine the amount of coverage needed.
 Minimum coverage includes:

 - $10,000 for one person with bodily injury